aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 -   license_expression: The DejaCode license expression that apply to the component.
 You can separate each identifier using " or " and " and " to document the relationship between multiple license identifiers, such as a choice among multiple licenses (No special characters are allowed).
 -   license_name: The DejaCode license short name for the license (No special characters are allowed).
 -   license_key: The DejaCode license key(s) for the component (No special characters are allowed).
+-   spdx_license_key: The ScanCode LicenseDB spdx_license_key defined for the license at https://scancode-licensedb.aboutcode.org/index.html

 Optional Boolean flag fields
 ----------------------------